pnp/sp-dev-fx-webparts/samples/react-soccer-highlights/README.md

 ## Summary

 - This react web part sample displays Soccer Highlights from a public Soccer API.
-- It shows a maxium of 100 highlights at one time.
+- It shows a maximum of 100 highlights at one time.
 - The web part show live status of game scores and ability to watch them live in small or full screen view.
 - You can view the highlights as FilmStrip Control (Thanks to Hugo for the tip and great blog) or Flat Mode.
 - You can configure highlights per page and use Paging.